noahcoleman42/pitherm/README.md

     source env/bin/activate
     pip install -r requirements.txt

-Edit your crontab to start the temperature checking script and the flask webserver.
+Edit your crontab to start the temperature checking script, the flask webserver, and the plotting script.

 # Scheduling
 schedule.txt format: